bhargavachary/bhargavachary.github.io/_pages/favorites.md

     title: "Konark Sun Temple"
     excerpt: "A set of wonderful arts and craftsmanship.
 The Sun Temple - Konark"

-feature_row2:
-  - image_path: f4.jpg
-    alt: "A Deserving Recap"
-    title: "A Deserving Recap"
-    excerpt: 'An abstract recap of the years 2014 and 2015 in my life.'
-    url: /2015/12/29/a-deserving-recap.html
-    btn_label: "Read More"
-    btn_class: "btn--inverse"

 feature_row3:
   - image_path: f5.jpg
     alt: "The Open Source Movement"